The exceptional zero conjecture for symmetric powers of CM modular forms: the ordinary case: The analytic L -invariant

 and

-where $\rho_n^\vee$ is the linear dual of $\rho_n$.
 See \S\ref{sec:GrLinvar} for the proof of these equalities and an explanation of our notation for Greenberg's $L$-invariant. \item This shows that the $L$-invariant of $\rho_n$ only depends on the CM field $F$, in particular it is independent of $n$.
 Greenberg has raised the question of whether the $L$-invariant is independent of $n$ for all newforms $f$.
-In \cite[p.~170]{G94}, he shows that this is true from his $L$-invariant when either $E$ is an elliptic curve with complex multiplication or with split, multiplicative reduction at $p$.
-The question for general $f$ is still open. \item In Theorem \ref{TheoremB}, we will show that $\mc{L}_p^{\an}(1,\rho_n,\mathbf{1})=-2\log_p(\alpha_p)/(k-1)$, thus generalizing the result of Dabrowski and Delbourgo in \cite[Theorem 3.6.1]{DabDel97}. \item The $L$-invariant of $\theta_F$ can be written in terms of Morita's $p$-adic Gamma function, see \cite[Proposition 1]{FeG78}. \item Using the results of Gross--Koblitz in \cite{GrKo79}, these $L$-invariants can be expressed in terms of Gauss sums. \end{enumerate} \end{remark}
+In \cite[p.~170]{G94}, he shows that this is true for his $L$-invariant when either $E$ is an elliptic curve with complex multiplication or with split, multiplicative reduction at $p$.
+The question for general $f$ is still open. \item In Theorem \ref{TheoremB}, we will show that $\mc{L}_p^{\an}(1,\rho_n,\mathbf{1})=-2\log_p(\alpha_p)/(k-1)$, thus generalizing the result of Dabrowski and Delbourgo in \cite[Theorem 3.6.1]{DabDel97}. \item The $L$-invariant of $\theta_F$ can be written in terms of Morita's $p$-adic Gamma function, see \cite[Proposition 1]{FeG78}. \item Using the results of Gross--Koblitz in \cite{GrKo79} and Katz \cite{K81}, these $L$-invariants can be expressed in terms of Gauss sums. \end{enumerate} \end{remark}

 \begin{proof} We have already explained everything in this theorem except for the order of the trivial zeroes, the values of the $L$-invariants, and the case of odd $n$.
 We begin with $n$ even.
 That the analytic $L$-invariants of $\rho_n$ and $\theta_F$ are equal follows from \eqref{eqn:derivdecomp}.
 As indicated in footnotes above, we have